Home / Service Area / Ohio / Licking County / Newark / Storm Damage

 Emergency Inspection

-Step 1: Emergency Inspection.
-A Platinum crew member travels to your Newark home for a complete roof inspection covering every slope, all flashing transitions, gutters, downspouts, and any accessible attic sheathing.
+Step 1 - Emergency Inspection Platinum sends someone to your Newark home for a complete roof inspection covering every slope, all flashing transitions, gutters, downspouts, and any accessible attic sheathing.
 Every finding is photographed and recorded in a written damage assessment tied to the storm date.
 This report is produced and delivered before any claim is filed, so you enter the process with documentation already in hand.

 File Your Claim

-Step 2: File Your Claim.
-Contact your insurance company and report the storm damage.
-You will receive a claim number and be assigned an adjuster.
+Step 2 - File Your Claim Contact your insurance company and report the storm damage.
+You'll receive a claim number and be assigned an adjuster.
 Provide your insurer with the Platinum inspection report at this stage.
 Claims filed with supporting contractor documentation move faster and are less likely to be minimized at first contact with your carrier.

 Review the Scope of Work

-Step 3: Adjuster Walk — Platinum Is There.
-Request that a Platinum crew member be present when your adjuster inspects the property.
+Step 3 - Adjuster Walk Request that a Platinum team member be present when your adjuster inspects the property.
 Adjusters covering Licking County after a widespread storm event are working through a high volume of claims on a compressed schedule.
-A contractor present at the walk can direct the adjuster's attention to hail impacts on lower-slope sections, flashing separations at chimney and valley transitions, and deck damage signs that a fast inspection at ridge level will not catch.
+A contractor present at the walk can direct the adjuster's attention to hail impacts on lower-slope sections, flashing separations at chimney and valley transitions, and deck damage signs that a fast inspection at ridge level won't catch.

 Review the Scope of Work

-Step 4: Review the Scope of Work.
-After the adjuster's visit, your insurer will issue a written scope of work document listing what they will pay for.
+Step 4 - Review the Scope of Work After the adjuster's visit, your insurer will issue a written scope of work document listing what they will pay for.
 Review that scope against Platinum's estimate before agreeing to anything.
 Insurance scopes frequently omit flashing replacement, deck repair requirements, and code-required upgrades that apply when a full tear-off is performed under current Ohio Building Code.
-Your contractor can request a supplement to address omitted line items before work begins.
+Platinum can request a supplement to address omitted line items before work begins.

 Deductible and Start of Work

-Step 5: Deductible and Start of Work.
-Once the claim is approved and the scope reviewed, you pay your deductible and work begins.
-Platinum does not require full payment before the job starts.
+Step 5 - Deductible and Start of Work Once the claim is approved and the scope reviewed, you pay your deductible and work begins.
+Platinum doesn't require full payment before the job starts.
 The approved insurance proceeds cover the agreed scope, and any upgrades you choose beyond the claim are settled separately in writing before installation.

 Emergency Inspection

-Step 6: Final Documentation and Second Check.
-After the job is complete, Platinum provides all documentation your insurer needs to release any held-back depreciation on an RCV policy.
+Step 6 - Final Documentation and Second Check After the job is complete, Platinum provides all documentation your insurer needs to release any held-back depreciation on an RCV policy.
 That second check is not automatic.
-It requires submitted proof of completed work, and we handle that paperwork as part of every job close-out.
+It requires submitted proof of completed work, and Platinum handles that paperwork as part of every job close-out.

 Why Metal Roofing Is the Right Answer After a Storm Claim in Newark

-A storm insurance claim is the moment when many Newark homeowners make the roof decision they have been deferring.
+A storm insurance claim is the moment when many Newark homeowners make the roof decision they've been deferring.
 The claim covers the cost of a like-for-like replacement, and the only out-of-pocket cost is the deductible.
-That is also the moment when replacing asphalt with standing seam steel makes the most financial sense: the deductible cost is fixed regardless of which system goes on, and the incremental difference to upgrade is the only variable in the decision.
+Replacing asphalt with standing seam steel at that point means the incremental difference to upgrade is the only variable in the decision.

 Class 4 Hail Certification and Ohio Insurance Premiums

-Standing seam metal roofing installed by Platinum carries Class 4 UL 2218 impact resistance, the highest hail certification available.
+Standing seam metal roofing from Platinum carries Class 4 UL 2218 impact resistance, the highest hail certification available.
 Many Ohio insurance carriers offer a premium reduction for Class 4 certified roofing, and that discount carries more weight now than it did five years ago.
-Ohio homeowners saw a 10.9% premium increase in 2024 alone, and premiums have climbed 36.4% statewide since 2019.
+Ohio homeowners saw a 10.9 percent premium increase in 2024 alone, and premiums have climbed 36.4 percent statewide since 2019.
 A Class 4 certified roof is one of the few decisions at the home level that can offset rising premium costs, and a standing seam installation holds that certification for the full 40-to-60-year service life rather than requiring recertification after each replacement cycle.
 For a Newark homeowner replacing a storm-damaged asphalt roof, the premium discount argument starts the moment the new roof goes on and compounds from there.

 Concealed Fasteners and Wind Uplift